 Saint Mark’s does not have a parking lot of its own, when visiting and attending services street parking can be easily found along Fifth Street and Harry Street.
 To accommodate our parishioners and visitors on Sundays during worship, we have an agreement with the business office across the street, so you may park there as well.
 St. Mark’s can also be reached by SEPTA Bus and Regional Rail via the Spring Mill or Conshohocken Stations.

-We are open for inperson worship, we invite folks to mask during our worship service and have modified our worship slightly to maintain physical distancing.
-We continue to also feature our worship on Zoom and Facebook live.
+Our worship service begins at 9:30am for both inperson and Zoom and Facebook live.
+Recordings of the worship service can be found on this website or on our Facebook and YouTube Channel.
 No matter where you are on your faith journey, or where in the world you are, you are welcome to join us for worship.

 Here at St. Mark’s we celebrate an open table – meaning that all baptized believers are welcome to the Lord’s Table to receive Communion.
 We like to say that no matter where you are on your faith journey or what denomination you claim you grew up in; at this table – Jesus Christ is present for you, for healing, for forgiveness, for grace.
 All are welcome to commune with us.